Epinastine HCl Ophthalmic Solution

 Use with Contact Lenses

 Patients should be advised not to wear a contact lens if their eye is red.
-Epinastine HCl ophthalmic solution should not be used to treat contact lens-related irritation.
+Epinastine hydrochloride ophthalmic solution should not be used to treat contact lens-related irritation.

-The preservative in epinastine HCl, benzalkonium chloride, may be absorbed by soft contact lenses.
-Contact lenses should be removed prior to instillation of Epinastine HCl Ophthalmic Solution and may be reinserted after 10 minutes following its administration.
+The preservative in epinastine hydrochloride ophthalmic solution, benzalkonium chloride, may be absorbed by soft contact lenses.
+Contact lenses should be removed prior to instillation of epinastine hydrochloride ophthalmic solution and may be reinserted after 10 minutes following its administration.

 Clinical Studies Experience